Speaker profile last updated by AAE Talent Team on 10/30/2024.

 For example, what can lawyers and corporate executives do to protect their corporate documents and intellectual property?
 Can they go to court to stop the unauthorized dissemination of their materials?
 Freeman discusses the Wikileaks disclosures in the context of the most significant First Amendment case in our history—the Pentagon Papers case—and its little-known backstory, as well as the Bush Administration’s pledge to prosecute The New York Times for its articles on warrantless wiretapping which, they claimed, jeopardized the War on Terror will also be discussed.
 The central theme of the presentation focuses on the "delicate balance" between the press and the government, who should be the final decision-maker on whether the public gets access to vital information, and how this conflict should play out in the Internet age.

 George Freeman is a keynote speaker and industry expert who speaks on a wide range of topics such as Representing The New York Times: Is it Unique?, Contemporary First Amendment Issues in American Media, Is There a Defense for False Speech?
 Are the Rules Different on the Internet & in the Rest of the World? and The Government, the Press & National Security: From the Pentagon Papers to Wikileaks.
 The estimated speaking fee range to book George Freeman for your event is $20,000 - $30,000.
 George Freeman generally travels from and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Ari Melber, Juan Williams, Ben Stein, Ed Gordon and Ari Berman.
+Similar motivational celebrity speakers are Ari Melber, Juan Williams, Ben Stein, Ed Gordon and Dan Abrams.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling George Freeman for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.